Doreen Wallace: Writings

 While recent graduates, Wallace and Eleanore Geach contributed a joint "Ballade of Ladies Who Died for Love" to the volume Oxford Poetry 1918, questioning why a woman would "Seek death to end your misery?/Why did ye not forget your pain/In new loves and new ecstasy?"
 She also collaborated with Geach on a volume of verses, –Esques, in the same year.

 However, novels, agriculture and gardening were to be Wallace's mainstays as a writer.
 Her first novel, A Little Learning (1931) has a girl with an Oxford degree escaping from her rough farming family into a dull, loveless marriage.
+It was published under the name Doreen Wallace, which she used for all her subsequent work.
 Her 45 novels cover in comic and tragic ways conflicts between different classes, sexes and generations.
 How Little We Know (1949) features a retired colonel and his wife failing to notice the danger to their proletarian maid from a genteel lodger.
 In Daughters (1955), the middle-class girls are overcome by tedium.
 Woman with a Mirror (1963) tells of the downfall of a flirt in a little Lake District town.
 Barnham Rectory, an earlier novel (1934), was declared a "choice" by the Book Society.
 Her other novels include Even Such Is Time (1934), Going to Sea (1936), The Time of Wild Roses (1938), Green Acres (1941), The Noble Savage (1945), Willow Farm (1948), Sons of Gentlemen (1953), Daughters (1955), Woman with a Mirror (1963), The Mill Pond (1966), An Earthly Paradise (1971) and Landscape with Figures (1976).

 Wallace has been described as belonging to the Somerville School of novelists, along with Vera Brittain, Winifred Holtby, Muriel Jaeger, Margaret Kennedy and others.

 Wallace's non-fiction mainly deals with the countryside – The Tithe War (a vivid account of her activism, 1934), East Anglia (with R. P. Bagnall-Oakeley, 1939), How to Grow Food (1940), Outlook for Farming (1944), a gardening diary entitled In a Green Shade (1950) and Norfolk for the County Books series (also with R. P. Bagnall-Oakeley, 1951).
 She also wrote for The Times and the Eastern Daily Press in that period.

 Wallace's poem "Ninety-First Birthday Ode", dated 18 June 1988, includes arguments for the right to die and for permitting euthanasia.

 Wallace also gained a local reputation as a water-colour painter.